The state of Arkansas uses the computer-based GED exam for high school equivalency testing.

 Well, that has changed, fortunately, as the GED organization has introduced an online proctored testing version.
 To qualify for online testing, students need to score in the “green” zone on the GED Ready practice test.
 For details, check out the following article -> introducing the online GED test.

-If you prefer to study in an online form, you can follow the courses at the hours that fit you best but please be aware that self-discipline is absolutely needed.
-The online practice tests and video lessons offered by this website use all available new technology to get you all set fast!
+If you prefer to study online, you can follow the courses at the hours that fit you best, but please be aware that self-discipline is absolutely needed.

 For nearly all employers, colleges and universities, and branches of the military, having the GED certificate indicates that you’re educated on a level to meet the challenge.